OpportunityIntl/Weavr/README.md

 `.clearfix` can be applied to divs to clear the floats of their child elements.
 Some classes, such as `.row` are self-clearing and don't need the `.clearfix` class applied.

+Alternatively, you can add an empty div with the class `.clear` after floated elements to clear the float.

 ###Typography
 `.brand-font-primary`
 Set font to Proxima Nova Regular.
 Probably unecessary, as the `body` should already have Proxima Nova set as the font-family.